Top Mobile App Development Trends Shaping Digital Future and Saudi Arabia Vision 2030

 Many financial institutions retain legacy infrastructure, making FinTech AI development challenging.
 Additionally, most legacy infrastructure wasn’t designed to support workloads like an AI process change.
 Integrating with and replacing outdated models or systems, without interrupting or minimizing critical services and without jeopardizing security, is obviously very difficult from a technical perspective.

-AI-enabled fintech applications need to be capable of processing many transactions with ultra-low latency in cases like fraud detection and automated trading.
-It is paramount to have AI systems that can scale well and respond in near real-time to provide a great customer experience.
+AI-enabled fintech applications must be capable of processing high volumes of transactions with ultra-low latency, particularly for fraud detection and automated trading.
+It is paramount to have AI systems that scale well and respond in near-real-time to deliver a great customer experience.

-Developing a successful fintech application that leverages AI in fintech apps is dependent on an executed development lifecycle.
+Developing a successful AI-powered fintech application depends on a well-executed development lifecycle.
 Here is a structured walk-through of a process to take your concept to a commercialized product:

 Begin the process of determining your best AI use cases in fintech that align with your business objectives, whether it be fraud detection, personalized recommendations, credit scoring etc.